 Gaming eyewear is ultimately about two things above all else: reducing the risk of eye strain while also fitting comfortably on your face.
-ANRRI's entry in the gaming glass market may not distinguish itself that much from the competition, but it gets the job done and delivers results even on a budget.
-It can cut down blue light presence by up to 90%, and while the TR90 frame may look like a ton of other blue light blocking glasses on the market, there's also a very good reason for that.
+ANRRI's entry into the gaming glass market may not distinguish itself that much from the competition, but it gets the job done and delivers results even on a budget.
+It can cut down blue light presence by up to 90%, and while the TR90 frame may look like a ton of other blue light blocking glasses on the market, there's a very good reason for that.
 The shape works, and it should fit practically any face easily.

-Gaming Eyewear Suitable For the Club
+Gaming Eyewear Suitable for the Club

-There's evidence that orange-tinted gaming glasses can do a better job of the alternative at blocking blue light, but Gamma Ray's gaming glasses are further proof that orange can look exceedingly cool.
-They promise the ability to offer 97% blue light protection while still maintaining the cool aesthetic you'd find in more fashion-forward sunglasses.
+There's evidence that orange-tinted gaming glasses can do a better job than the alternative at blocking blue light, and Gamma Ray's gaming glasses are further proof that orange can look exceedingly cool.
+They boast the ability to offer 97% blue light protection while still maintaining the cool aesthetic you'd find in more fashion-forward sunglasses.
 And since this gaming eyewear is unisex, it will look great on both men and women.
 Comfort is also a high priority here.
 The nose pads are fully adjustable to give you the perfect fit, and they even come with a complimentary carrying case and microfiber cloth.

 9. KLIM Optics Blue Light Blocking Glasses

-Slim Frames That Can Be Clipped to Your Existing Glasses
+Slim Frames that Can Be Clipped to Your Existing Glasses